vibeus/actions-issue-labeler/README.md

 /^bug:\s*(#\d+)\s*$/
 ```

-If more than one line matches this regex, the first match is used.

 ## Tips
 If the PR contributes to a bug, but does not fully resolve it, add any none whitespace content to prevent match.
 E.g.
 ```